How to Stay Consistent in Life – 10 Laws of Consistency

 If it’s a start-up business, don’t chase other ideas until you’ve made enough effort and progress on the first one.
 Once it’s set and working like a well-oiled machine, then you can move on to other ideas if you want.

-In short, don’t bite off more than you can chew, and don’t allow the explosion of ideas in your mind to distract you from what you’re working on right now.
+In short, don’t bite off more than you can chew, and don’t allow the flow of endless ideas in your mind to distract you from what you’re working on right now.

 3. Don’t Complicate.
 Make it Simple and SUSTAINABLE